vircadia/vircadia-docs-sphinx/docs/source/create/entities/entity-behavior.rst

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Select your entity on the 'Entity List' window or just click on it.
-3. Go to the 'Properties' tab, scroll down to 'Collisions' and check 'Dynamic'.
+3. Go to the 'Properties' tab, scroll down to 'Collision' and check 'Dynamic'.

 ------------------------------------
 Set Entity Behavior on Collision
 ------------------------------------

 When an entity has no collision properties, it moves through other entities and avatars like it's not a solid object.
 For an entity to collide when it comes in contact with another entity or avatar, its collision properties need to be changed.
 With the entity selected, click on 'Properties' and scroll down to the 'Collision' settings.

 Here are the different collision settings you can configure:

 +--------------------+-----------------------------------------------------------------------------+
 | Collides With      | Description                                                                 |